-Level 3 is conducted in canter.
+Level 3 is conducted in canter, trotting only (if needed) to change leads.
 The rider is required to complete a course of 5 fences including a cross pole, uprights and 1 spread fence.
 They should ride correct lines on the approach and after a fence, maintain a balanced jumping position and must demonstrate light rein contact whilst riding over the jumps.
-Riders should be working in a controlled balanced canter, and showing an independent performance.
-Riders will be expected if necessary, to trot to change lead legs between jumps 2 to 3 and 3 to 4 This class is not timed.
+This class is also not timed.

 Level 4 is conducted in canter.
-The rider is required to complete a course of 8 fences with a two-stride double.
+The rider is required to complete a course of 8 fences with a two stride double.
 They should ride correct lines on the approach and after a fence, maintain a balanced jumping position and must demonstrate a light rein contact whilst riding over the jumps.
 This class is not timed and is judged in the same context as levels 1-3, as an equitation class.

-Level 5 and all BS Graded classes will run as a single-phase competition where the course is split into two sections.
+Level 5 will run as a single phase competition where the course is split into two sections.
 If the rider successfully completes the first section without faults they can then complete the second section.
 The second section is in principle a jump off course which may be increased by up to 10cm from the upper height limit for the class.

-No horse may compete more than once in Level 4, Level 5 or BS Graded classes.
+No horse may compete more than once in Level 4 or Level 5.